nighthawk-apps/nighthawk-wallet-android/README.md

 ```

 ## Disclosure Policy
-Do not disclose any bug or vulnerability on public forums, message boards, mailing lists, etc. prior to responsibly disclosing to Bitcoin ABC and giving sufficient time for the issue to be fixed and deployed.
+Do not disclose any bug or vulnerability on public forums, message boards, mailing lists, etc. prior to responsibly disclosing to Nighthawk Wallet and giving sufficient time for the issue to be fixed and deployed.
 Do not execute on or exploit any vulnerability.

 ### Reporting a Bug or Vulnerability
 When reporting a bug or vulnerability, please provide the following to nighthawkwallet@protonmail.com